 ❤️ reduce amount of coffee… as stated above, it’s a good idea to start with just 1 teaspoon of coffee per 4 cups of water.
 Increase amount by 1 teaspoon as you are able to hold for 15 minutes until you reach the full dose (2 tbsp = 6 tsp).

-❤️ do a saline enema… a quick saline enema will clear and hydrate your bowels, making it easier to hold the coffee enema.
-Add 1 teaspoon of good quality sea salt to 4 cups warm water.
-Hold for 5-15 minutes (or longer if desired.)
+❤️ do a water enema… a quick water enema will clear and hydrate your bowels, making it easier to hold the coffee enema.
+Simply use 2-4 cups of warm, filtered water (ideally boiled and cooled.)
+Hold for 5-10 minutes (or longer if desired.)

 ❤️ adjust water temperature… some people find warmer coffee is easier to hold.
 Other people prefer it cooler.